andyf28/spatio-temporal/README.md

-# Using XGBoost to forecast future 2025 demand hotspots in NYC with taxi trip data
+# Using XGBoost to Forecast Future 2025 Taxi Demand Hotspots in New York City with TLC Taxi Trip Data

 ## Reproduction Instructions